Remnants of quark model in lattice QCD simulation in the Coulomb gauge: Summary and Conclusion

 \section{Summary and Conclusion}

 In this paper, aiming at the relation between QCD and the quark model, we have performed projections of gauge configurations generated in quenched lattice QCD simulations in the Coulomb gauge on a $16^3 \times 32, \beta = 6.0$ lattice.
-First, we have focused on the independence of the spatial gauge fields on the static quark-antiquark potential and explicitly confirmed it by the $\vec{A} = 0$ projection.
+First, we have focused on a fact that the static quark-antiquark potential is independent of spatial gauge fields and explicitly confirmed it by the $\vec{A} = 0$ projection.
 We have also applied the $\vec{A} = 0$ projection to light hadron masses and found that nucleon and delta baryon masses are almost degenerate.
 We have given an interpretation of this by vanishing of the color-magnetic interactions under the $\vec{A} = 0$ projection.

 Next, we have proposed the eigenmode projection as a generalization of the $\vec{A} = 0$ projection and applied to light hadron and glueball masses.
 We have obtained similar results both for light hadron and glueball masses: mass splitting between different spin states approximately vanishes near the $\vec{A} = 0$ projection and the original masses are reproduced with just 328 (1.00 \%) low-lying eigenmodes.
 We have also found that the $N-\Delta$ and $0^{++}-2^{++}$ mass splittings become evident when projected with more than 33 (0.10 \%) low-lying eigenmodes, suggesting emergence of the color-magnetic interactions.